AdobeDocs/campaign.en/help/v8/start/documentation-updates.md

 This page lists all the latest updates in [!DNL Campaign] v8 (console) documentation.

+## January 2025 {#january-2025}

+The page on data replication for FFDA deployments has been reorganized and enriched with new information.
+[Read more](../architecture/replication.md)

 ## November 2024 {#october-2024}

 * The **ffdaUnsuscribe** workflow has been added to the list of technical workflows.
 [Read more](../../automation/workflow/technical-workflows.md)